-Spirit Albarn, still in his sheriff's uniform, finished his supper and looked over the financial records his general manager had left him for his perusal.
-Paper rustled as he flipped through the pages.
+Spirit, still in his sheriff's uniform, finished his supper and looked over the financial records his general manager had left for his perusal.
+The papers rustled as he flipped through the many pages.
 He didn't mention the fact that his daughter was still wearing her new boots in the house.

 Maka didn't mention not knowing if her father was home late because of work or because of desperate housewives.

 She glanced at him out the corner of an eye, running a dishtowel over a wet rolling pin.
 Her papa didn't look pleased with what Sue had left him, but he didn't mention that, either.
-Spirit stood, grabbing his empty plate.
-He walked up to next to Maka, sneaked his plate into the soapy water still drawn in the sink, and kissed the top of her head.
+Standing and grabbing his empty plate, Spirit walked up to next to Maka, sneaked the dish into the soapy water still drawn in the sink, and kissed the top of her head.
 "Stay warm.
 Storm's rollin' in."